nymur-rahman-nyar/cisco-packet-tracer-network-lab/project-2/description.md

 ## What I learned

 - Hub is good for small local area network for its cheap cost
-- I would work best, if we wanna create smaller Air-gapped network .
+- It would work best for creating smaller Air-gapped network .
 - However, its bad for larger network because it would send the same packet to the whole network and it would not be efficient.